nanos/m2-stockupdate/README.md

 The module will

 1. Check the file exists
+2. If there is a file already been processed wait until this is finished & successful
-2. Prevent empty files being processed
+3. Prevent empty files being processed
-3. Process file and update new stock values
+4. Process file and update new stock values
-4. Ensure In Stock & Out Of Stock settings are triggered
+5. Ensure In Stock & Out Of Stock settings are triggered
-5. Manage indexes & cache
+6. Manage indexes & cache
-6. Provide detailed logging
+7. Provide detailed logging

 ## CSV file format